 In 1772-73 the British began seriously to settle West Florida.
-Holmes' Annals record that, before the summer of 1773, 400 families came from the Atlantic seaboard in a body by way fo the Ohio and Mississippi.148 The same reference tells the settlers from New England, Pennsylvania snd New Jersey, including the Ogden and Swayze colonies from New Jersey and the Phineas Lyman colony of Connecticut, came by way of the Ohio and Mississippi.
+Holmes' Annals record that, before the summer of 1773, 400 families came from the Atlantic seaboard in a body by way of the Ohio and Mississippi.148 The same reference tells the settlers from New England, Pennsylvania and New Jersey, including the Ogden and Swayze colonies from New Jersey and the Phineas Lyman colony of Connecticut, came by way of the Ohio and Mississippi.
 Numerous parties from the western portions of North Carolina and Virginia usually came by land to the Holston and there constructed flat-boats and barges at Long Island in the Cherokee Nation.
-Pensacola, the capital of the Province, did not receive great deal of this immigration.
-The pioneers, who were bent on owning land and establishing homes, soon discovered that the country near Walnut Hills (Vicksburg), Natchez, Bayou Sara and baton Rouge were the real garden spots of wht had come to be regarded as the Promised Land of America.149
+Pensacola, the capital of the Province, did not receive a great deal of this immigration.
+The pioneers, who were bent on owning land and establishing homes, soon discovered that the country near Walnut Hills (Vicksburg), Natchez, Bayou Sara and Baton Rouge were the real garden spots of what had come to be regarded as the Promised Land of America.149

 So the tide flowed steadily southwest into West Florida, passing the more northern frontier settlements, since the year 1772 - known as the "starving year" - had given these a bad reputation which lasted for some time.